johnmalek312/Jarvis-Voice-Assistant/README.md

 - [x] **Fix Hotkey Functionalities**: Finalize the setup and handling of hotkeys for controlling the assistant.
 - [x] **Add Support for Gemini.**
+- [ ] **Add image support**: This includes image generation, recognition and extraction from clipboard.
 - [ ] **User Interface Improvements**: Develop a graphical interface for easier interaction and control.

 ## Contributing